 If you’ve been following along for a while, you know I’ve been in love with naturally-aged finishes lately.
 It’s quickly becoming my trademark finish and I jump at the chance to create it on solid wood furniture.
 And while it may seem as though it just requires sanding, there’s so much more to it!

-Because of this proprietary design finish though, I’ve decided to include the “how-to” in an ebook, which I am offering for only $7.00.
+Because of this proprietary design finish though, I’ve decided to include the “how-to” in an ebook.

 The 19-page ebook includes: